-It should be noted that whereWhere an employer has an "eligible jobholder" who, although eligible for membership of the LGPS, has opted out of the Scheme and the employer has enrolled them into another qualifying scheme before what would have been the "eligible jobholder's" "automatic enrolment date" or "automatic re-enrolment date", that person will not have an "automatic enrolment date" or "automatic re-enrolment date" because they are already in a qualifying scheme.
+It should be noted that where an employer has an "eligible jobholder" who, although eligible for membership of the LGPS, has opted out of the Scheme and the employer has enrolled them into another qualifying scheme before what would have been the "eligible jobholder's" "automatic enrolment date" or "automatic re-enrolment date", that person will not have an "automatic enrolment date" or "automatic re-enrolment date" because they are already in a qualifying scheme.
 Consequently, they would not be automatically enrolled into the LGPS.
 That person, and any "non-eligible jobholder" or "entitled worker" who is eligible for membership of the LGPS but who has opted out of membership and who the employer has enrolled into another qualifying scheme (for example NEST) will, however, retain the right to join the LGPS at any time up to age 75.
-It should be noted that the LGPS employers listed in part 1 of schedule 2 of the LGPS Regulations 2014 must use the LGPS for the purposes of fulfilling their automatic enrolment and re-enrolment duties.